Nutomic/ibis/README.md

 You need to install [cargo](https://rustup.rs/) and [trunk](https://trunkrs.dev).
 Then run the following commands in separate terminals:
 ```
-# start backend, with separate target folder to avoid rebuilds from arch change
-cargo run --target-dir target/backend
-# or with automatic rebuild on changes using cargo-watch
+# start backend
-CARGO_TARGET_DIR=target/backend cargo watch -c -x run
+cargo run

-# start frontend, automatic rebuild on changes
+# start frontend with automatic rebuild on changes
 trunk serve -w src/frontend/
 ```

 Then open the site at [127.0.0.1:8080](http://127.0.0.1:8080/).
+Alternatively you can run `./scripts/watch.sh` to rebuild backend and frontend automatically on code changes (requires [cargo-watch](https://crates.io/crates/cargo-watch)).

 ## License